Center for Cognitive Behavioral Psychotherapy

 - Two interviews are required Dr. Phillipson and Dr. Marcus interview applicants.
 In addition applicants are required to conduct a 20 minute mock intake session.

 - A visit to OCDOnline.com and being familiar with at least two articles would highly advised before the initial interview.

 Description of Externship

 Externs can anticipate carrying a caseload of between 8 to 12 individual patients in addition to co-leading weekly group therapy for individuals with OCD.
-The ages of patients typically range from early adolescence to the elderly and the socioeconomic status ranges from mid to upper income families.
+The age of patients typically ranges from early adolescence to the elderly, and the socioeconomic status ranges from lower middle to upper income families.
 Most clients present with anxiety disorders (especially OCD), but depression and social skills deficits are also common areas of focus.
-Many individuals have Axis II diagnoses as well, including borderline personality disorder, obsessive-compulsive personality disorder, dependent personality disorder and avoidant personality disorder.
+Many individuals have Axis II diagnoses as well, including borderline personality disorder, obsessive-compulsive personality disorder, Narcissistic personality disorder, dependent personality disorder and avoidant personality disorder.

 You must be enrolled in an APA-approved clinical psychology doctoral program.
 Because this externship is an advanced training site, those applying should have at least one year of previous clinical experience working with an adult population.
 The externship is a 12 month commitment.